Why Salisbury has the perfect combination of grit and medieval charm #hometowns

 Retail therapy

 The converted Victorian Fisherton Mill hosts 12 artisans in on-site studios and sells the work of more than 200 artists from the local area and around the UK.
 Further along Fisherton Street you can find Foxtrot Vintage Clothing with its great selection of men’s and women’s fashion.
 Just across the bridge leading to the city centre is the Rocketship Bookshop, a specialist for children and young people that has an incredible range and endless passion for children’s literature.
-The Salisbury Antiques Market on Catherine Street is well worth seeing and stacks the treasures of 60 dealers over three floors, with everything from books and vinyl to fine antiques (there’s also a café tucked away at the top).
+The Salisbury Antiques Market on Catherine Street is well worth seeing and stacks the treasures of 60 dealers over three floors, with everything from books and vinyl to fine antiques (there’s also a cafe tucked away at the top).

 Tea or coffee?

-One of Salisbury’s best kept secrets is The Yard, a café tucked a few streets back from the station on Dews Road.
-As well as a great range of coffees teas, and homemade cakes, they also sell gifts and homeware, and their upstairs seating area doubles as an art gallery.
+One of Salisbury’s best kept secrets is The Yard, a cafe tucked a few streets back from the station on Dews Road.
+As well as a great range of coffees, teas, and home-made cakes, they also sell gifts and homeware, and their upstairs seating area doubles as an art gallery.

 Greengages (on Catherine Street) with its green tiled exterior certainly looks the part, and its high-quality approach to traditional tearoom fare takes some beating.